 Now just put PCB on top and voila!
 Perfection!

 I have tested the finished device in my SDSV drum module.
 Works great, although CV response is slightly different, but doesn’t impact module functionality.
 Convertes fits really firmly in the machined socket, but it is not a problem to get it out.

-You can make your own converter (for hobby, non-commercial purposes) using attached zip.
+You can make your own SSI2144 converter (for hobby, non-commercial purposes) using attached zip.
 The gerbers / drill files were created using Elecrow CAM processor file for Eagle.
 All you have to do is send a zipped file to Elecrow (and pay) to get your converter.
-The manufacturing settings are shown below:
+Look at the manufacturing settings below: